campusdomar/PumukitImportBundle/Resources/doc/MigrationExecutionGuide.md

 ```

-## Init Tags of all installed bundles if haven't done previously
+## Init Tags of all installed bundles

 Go to root Pumukit2 folder